Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 of coordinates, draws the contour around the coordinates, and places a label on the contour with a specified color, font, and thickness.

-Finally, color.py contains color constants that are used in other files.
+Finally, color.py contains colour constants that are used in other files.

 In terms of architecture, the code follows a modular design pattern, with each file containing a set of related functions or classes.
 The